-Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of your time and attention.
-Some of them are also attractively priced relative to their technology and product pipelines, as described below.
+Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of attention.
+Some of them are attractively priced relative to their technology and product pipelines, as described below.

 1. Atherys, Inc. – ATHX (NASDAQ)